Spencerfar/aging-damagerepair/README.md

 Human data from the English Longitudinal Study of Aging are used, which can be accessed here https://www.elsa-project.ac.uk/accessing-elsa-data by registering.
 We use waves 1-9.

-The code used to clean and pre-process these datasets is avaible in clean_datasets/.
+The code used to clean and pre-process these datasets is available in clean_datasets/.

 # Citation
 Please cite the preprint if you find this work useful ().